-Evergreen Quilters is a group of twenty-five members and friends of Unity Church–Unitarian who quilt or want to learn how to quilt, and who love to share their creativity and skills with each other and the wider community.
+Evergreen Quilters is a group of members and friends of Unity Church who quilt or want to learn how to quilt, and who love to share their creativity and skills with each other and the wider community.
 All people of the church are welcome to join the group at any time.
-Evergreen Quilters meet on the second Tuesday of the month (June 12/July 10) from 7:00-9:00 p.m. and fourth Saturday of the month (June 23/July 28) from 10:00 a.m.-1:00 p.m.
+Evergreen Quilters meet on the second Tuesday of the month, at Unity Church, from 7:00-9:00 p.m.; and fourth Saturday of the month, from 10:00 a.m.-1:00 p.m., out of the building.
 Contact: Peggy Wright at 651-698-2760 Throughout the COVID-19 pandemic, please call Peggy Wright at 651-698-2760 to receive an invitation to the online meeting.

 Living With Grief Group

 A group for people living with grief and loss.
-The Living with Grief Group meets on the third Tuesday of the month (June 19/July 17) from 7:00-9:00 p.m.
-Contact: Janne Eller-Isaacs at email@example.com.
+Meets on the third Tuesday of the month.
+Contact: Karen Hering at firstname.lastname@example.org.

 Men’s Retirement Group

 This Bible study group uses group and personal exercises creatively to demonstrate that the Bible speaks to religious liberals.
 Different versions of a biblical text are read and compared; both positive and negative responses are encouraged.
 Anything goes in this class, where the Bible is not an irrefutable document, but a rich, sometimes puzzling, sometimes transforming resource for understanding and coping with life.
-A New Look at the Bible meets on the second Thursday of the month (June 14/July 12) at 7:00 p.m.
-Contact: Paul Gade at 651-771-7528
+A New Look at the Bible meets on the second Thursday of the month, at 7:00 p.m.
+Contact: Paul Gade at 651-253-1493.

 Textile Arts Group

 All ages and levels of experience are welcome!
-Unity's Textile Arts Group meets on the first and third Thursdays of each month, from 7:00-8:30 p.m.
-(June 7 and 21/July 5 and 19).
+Join them in art and conversation on Wednesdays, June 9 9and 23, from 7:15-8:30 p.m.
 Bring your knitting, crocheting, tatting, embroidery, needlepoint, and cross stitch for an evening of fellowship and service.
-If you have any questions, please contact Linda Mandeville at firstname.lastname@example.org.
+Questions or wanting to participate virtually?
+Contact Johanna Stammeier-Toole at firstname.lastname@example.org.

 Unity Book Club